gregod/SnakeClusterBox/Readme.md

 * Clone this repository and adapt the [Configuration File](./hosts.toml)  to suit   your requirements.
   All fields except for `root_pw` are mandatory.

-* Execute `sh ./buildIso.sh` to initiate the build process.
+* Execute `./buildIso.sh` to initiate the build process.
 This involves downloading and constructing a Linux image from scratch, which may take some time.
 Once completed, the ISO image can be located in the `result` folder.

 * Burn the ISO onto a USB stick or CD.